spack/spack/lib/spack/docs/getting_started.rst

           prefix: 'c:\Program Files (x86)\Microsoft Visual Studio\2019\BuildTools\Common7\IDE\CommonExtensions\Microsoft\CMake\Ninja'
         buildable: False

-Spack on Windows should be run through the Spack Package Manager application added by the installer, or by running ``spack_cmd.bat`` from the spack installed directory.
-To add detectable compilers and packages, run ``spack compiler find`` and ``spack external find``
+Next, run Spack by launching the installed app from the Windows, or by launching ``spack_cmd.bat``.
+Finally, run ``spack external find cmake`` to add CMake to spack.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Windows Compatible Packages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Many Spack packages are not currently compatible with Windows, due to Unix dependencies or incompatible build tools like autoconf.
 Here are several packages known to work on Windows:

 * abseil-cpp